-A.5 No Underpinning works
+A.6 No Underpinning works

-This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties.
+This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties and Council's property.

-A.6 Tree Preservation & Approved Landscaping Works
+A.7 Tree Preservation & Approved Landscaping Works

-All landscape works shall be undertaken in accordance with the approved landscape plan, arborist report, tree management plan and transplant method statement as applicable.
+All landscape works shall be undertaken in accordance with the approved landscape plan, arborist report and tree management plan.